Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 sq verify message.txt --signature-file=signature.asc --signer-file example.cert
 ```

-This specifies the file containing the original message, the corresponding signature file, and the file containing the public key of the signer.
+This command specifies the file containing the original message, the corresponding signature file, and the file containing the public key of the signer.

 Verifying an inline signature works similarly: